SalishSeaCast/docs/turbulence/literature.rst

 - Masson and Cummins (2004).
 Observations and modeling of seasonal variability in the Straits of Georgia and Juan de Fuca.
 Journal of Marine Research.
 - Sutherland  et al (2011).
 A Model Study of the Salish Sea Estuarine Circulation.
 Journal of Physical Oceanography.
 - Stacey et al (1995).
 A Numerical Model of the Circulation in Knight Inlet, British Columbia, Canada.
 Journal of Physical Oceanography.
+- MacCready e al (2009).
+A model study of tide- and wind-induced mixing in the COlumbia River Estuary and plume.
+Continental Shelf Research.